Our Purpose and History.

 San Diego County is one of the most populated counties in the United States with over 3.1 million residents.
 With growth projections of up to 4 million by 2050, San Diego County will continue to be a socially and ethnically diverse community.
 For example, not only will the number of older adults and seniors (65+) nearly double, but Hispanic and Asian individuals will collectively account for over 60% of the population.
 Additionally, the healthcare industry is anticipated to grow significantly in California, with close to 39,000 jobs being added in San Diego County alone by 2020.
 Further, the passage of the Affordable Care Act in 2010 has stimulated significant changes in the number of individuals with health insurance as well as the overall system of service delivery.
 In particular, greater significance has been placed on innovation and efficiency with regards to team and integrated care models; an increase in the number of primary care practices; and availability of managed care insurance options.
 With this changing healthcare landscape comes a growing need for professionals across a broad range of healthcare professions who are trained in cultural competence and prepared to serve with knowledge, compassion and empathy.

 The RCHSD Medical Academy programs provide learning and growth opportunities for high-school students with an interest in pursuing careers in healthcare.
 Our programs are taught by healthcare professionals and feature hands-on skills and interactive learning opportunities.
-For 2018, we offer two sessions of our signature 2-week Summer Medical Academy (SMA) and two new Weekend Medical Academy Programs, as well as a special Advanced Medical Academy Programs for Medical Academy (MA) Alumni only.
+For 2018-19, we are offering two sessions of our signature 2-week Summer Medical Academy (SMA), two 3-day Weekend Medical Academy Programs, as well as two 3-day Advanced Medical Academy Programs for Medical Academy (MA) Alumni only.

 September 22-23, 2018

 Weekend Medical Academy: “From Dreams to Reality-Become a Professional Nurse”

 Weekend Medical Academy: “Mental Health Matters in Medicine”